uniformdev/uniform-mesh-gathercontent/README.md

   }
 ```

-4. Strapi CMS does not have full cloud version.
+4. GatherContent CMS does not have full cloud version.
 So it should be hosted somewhere.
 For demo cms was build locally and published on AWS Elastic Beanstalk.
 For `https` protocol AWS CloudFront distribution was created.